npolshakova/egress-gateway-examples/README.md

 istio-egressgateway-75c5457c56-htpvz   1/1     Running   0          33m   10.244.0.6   kind-control-plane   <none>           <none>
 ```

-### HTTPS throughout via PASSTHROUGH: Egress and secure
+### HTTPS throughout via PASSTHROUGH at Gateway

 This setup is useful when you want to enforce policies and monitor egress traffic while allowing the destination to manage its own TLS.

-1. Use the same setup as before with httpbin ServiceEntry, but now let's use HTTPS in the Gateway:
+1. Modify the Gateway to use PASSTHROUGH instead of terminating the HTTPS connection from the sidecar.
+This also means we'll need to delete the DestinationRule so that the sidecar will not attempt an mTLS connection with the gateway.
+As such, we'll need to send an https request from the curl pod ourselves, which means the VirtualService will need a `tls` block instead of an `http` one:

 ```yaml
 kubectl apply -f - <<EOF